-The Project will create a visionary conceptual design for 13th Avenue through the University of Oregon to be a model of excellence in campus open-space design, reflect the Campus Plan principles and university’s values, and contribute as a memorable part of the campus experience.
+The Project is being led by Walker Macy Landscape Architects along with their team of Gehl Studio, Toole Design Group, KPFF, and Capital Projects Group and will create a visionary conceptual design for 13th Avenue through the University of Oregon to be a model of excellence in campus open-space design, reflect the Campus Plan principles and university’s values, and contribute as a memorable part of the campus experience.
 The Owner intends to retain the services of a leader in campus open-space design to lead the Project.

 13th Avenue is a major axis within the University of Oregon campus open-space framework and is the primary east-west corridor for pedestrians and bicyclists through campus.
 However, the visual character, circulation patterns, and levels of safety vary throughout the axis.
 Visually, the axis looks and feels like a typical street designed for automobiles, even where portions have restricted vehicles access.